General Instrument SP0256: SP0256 variants

 General Instrument made several variants of the SP0256.
 These variants differed primarily in their mask ROM content.
 Listed below are some known variants.
 Others likely exist that aren't listed on this page.

 SP0256-AL2

 The SP0256-AL2 is perhaps the most commonly encountered variant.
-It contains 59 allophones primarily intended for use with English language phrases and five pauses in its internal 16Kb (2KB) ROM.
+It contains 59 allophones primarily intended for use with English language phrases and five pauses in its internal 16 Kb (2 KB) ROM.
 The SP0256-AL2 needs the control of an external microprocessor to concatenate allophones into words.